 The benefits of yogurt are overwhelming: Your yogurt is a good source of many minerals needed to stay healthy.
 It is high in zinc.
 Zinc is important for cell growth and repair.
 One eight-oz. serving has around 42 percent of your daily calcium, a crucial aspect of healthy bones.
 Yogurt also has a high amount of phosphorus.
 Phosphorus works with calcium to help with bone strength and growth.
 Natural yogurt also has 15 percent of your daily value of potassium that helps to keep your muscles working properly…

 Vitamins: Your homemade yogurt is also a great source of multiple B vitamins like Riboflavin or Vitamin B2, B8, B1 and B5.
 And also a rich source of Thiamin and Foliate.

-Have questions using your clay pots?
+Have questions using your pure-clay pots?
 Check out our FAQ section to get answers to all your questions about clay cooking.

 Click here if you’re interested to know where and how your Clay Cookware is made?

-Did you know you can use our Non-toxic multi-cooking clay pots for other types of cooking too?
+Did you know you can use your Non-toxic, multi-cooking clay pots for all kinds of cooking?
 You can use it to make beautiful Rice recipes, cook lentils, Steam vegetables, Make mouth-watering soups and stews.
 Excellent Curries and Gravies.
 The far-infrared heat that evenly cooks your food is one of the main reasons for the food tasting so good.
 The non-toxic clay without the metals/glazes & enamels makes the healthiest food for you and your family!
 Our pots can also be used in the Oven for baking bread, roasting meats, braising, making casseroles and as a perfect slow cooker on the stovetop and in the oven.
 In the coming days we will be posting how-to articles for all these various types of cooking with clay pots.
 Make sure you come and check back here again…

 Write to us, we would love to hear from you…